KidyGrowKidyGrow

 Brown like adult stool, firmer, strong smell.
 Color tracks food:

-Unprocessed food chunks (a pea, a piece of carrot) are normal in early eaters — the gut is still maturing, it's not a digestion problem.
+Unprocessed food chunks (a pea, a piece of carrot) are normal in early eaters.
+The gut is still maturing; it isn't a digestion problem.

 When to call the pediatrician